-As some areas begin loosening coronavirus restrictions, businesses are trying to figure out how to reopen while continuing to prevent the spread of COVID-19.
+As the new variant is becoming more widespread, businesses are trying to figure out how to reopen while continuing to prevent the spread of COVID-19.

 Keep in mind that many businesses are complying with the requirements and recommendations of their local government, so it’s possible that the policy at national chains could vary by state or even county.